lleon95/templated-bst/REPORT.md

 This report illustrates the profiling results of the implemented BST in terms of insertion time, emplacement time, and copy semantics.
 Besides, this report also presents the results of the lookups before and after balancing the tree for different tree sizes.
-Also, the results are constrasted against a `std::map` container.
+Also, the results are compared against a `std::map` container.

 ## Profiling results